naima-dambrine/pubmed-api/README.md

 Features
 --------
 * Multi-criteria search
-* Download articles from PubMed Central (free version) in a separate folder called PDF
+* Download articles from PubMed Central (free version) in a separated folder
 * Export results in csv file